 Bowbells - Powers Lake is a very small town located in the state of North Dakota.
 With a population of 2,155 people and just one neighborhood, Bowbells - Powers Lake is the 44th largest community in North Dakota.
-Bowbells - Powers Lake has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Bowbells - Powers Lake was built prior to World War II, making it one of the older and more historic towns in the country.

-Bowbells - Powers Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Bowbells - Powers Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bowbells - Powers Lake are a mix of both white- and blue-collar jobs.
 Overall, Bowbells - Powers Lake is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Bowbells - Powers Lake who work in management occupations (22.87%), office and administrative support (9.87%), and healthcare (7.31%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.91% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.91% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Bowbells - Powers Lake does not have a public transit system used by locals to get to and from work.

-The education level of Bowbells - Powers Lake citizens is a little higher than the average for US cities and towns: 24.72% of adults in Bowbells - Powers Lake have at least a bachelor's degree.
+The citizens of Bowbells - Powers Lake are slightly better educated than the national average of 21.84% for all cities and towns, with 24.72% of adults in Bowbells - Powers Lake having a bachelor's degree or advanced degree.

 The per capita income in Bowbells - Powers Lake in 2022 was $50,714, which is wealthy relative to North Dakota and the nation.
 This equates to an annual income of $202,856 for a family of four.
 However, Bowbells - Powers Lake contains both very wealthy and poor people as well.